Chamlong Srimuang: Governor of Bangkok and leader of the Palang Dharma Party

 The election was a disappointment for the PDP.
 Only fourteen candidates won seats: ten in Bangkok and four in the provinces.
 Santi Asoke candidates fared particularly poorly.
 As a result of the 1988 elections, Chamlong's former patron, Prem Tinsulanonda, was replaced as prime minister by Chatichai Choonhavan, leader of the Chart Thai Party.

 It was widely speculated that Secretary-General Udomsilp wanted to join Chatichai's government coalition, where he had been promised the Ministry of Public Health.
 Chamlong declared that he would rather dissolve the party than let Udomsilp succeed.
 Udomsilp later resigned as PDP Secretary-General and was succeeded by Vinai Sompong, Chamlong's personal secretary.
 Thus began a decade long division between the "temple faction" and the "political faction" that would forever plague the PDP.

 Chatichai's government reopened investigations into Santi Asoke, which led to a decision by the Supreme Council of the Sangha to defrock Phothirak.
 Phothirak sidestepped the defrocking by abandoning his yellow robes for white ones and refraining from calling himself a monk.

-In 2007–2008 Santi Asoke monks presented themselves in brown robes again.
+In 2007 and 2008, Santi Asoke monks presented themselves in brown robes again.
 Apart from Bhotirak many of them were ordained in the orthodox manner before they joined Santi Asoke; they remained monks, albeit without the "monks' pass" issued by the monastic hierarchy.

 In the 1990 re-elections for the governorship of Bangkok, Chamlong gained 62 percent of all votes, twice as many as his most popular rival.
 In the 1990 election for the Bangkok City Council, the PDP won by a landslide, with 49 out of 55 seats.

 Chamlong was governor during the signing of the deal for the project later to be known as the "Thai Stonehenge".
 It consists of some 500 incomplete concrete pillars which are part of the unfinished Hopewell mass transit project, and is considered an unofficial monument to massive corruption.